seeyarh/vector/docs/usage/configuration/transforms/lua.md

 ---
-description: transform events with a full embedded [Lua][url.lua] engine
+description: transform events with a full embedded Lua engine
 ---

 <!---